atomiechen/EchoMind/README.md

 1. Install backend dependencies.

-   (a) We use [uv](https://docs.astral.sh/uv/) to manage the Python virtual environment and dependencies.
+   (Option 1) We use [uv](https://docs.astral.sh/uv/) to manage the Python virtual environment and dependencies.

    - Create a virtual environment `.venv` and install the dependencies: